 Can a PDF document be uploaded if it does not adhere to PAPPG formatting requirements?

 Research.gov runs selected automated checks for PAPPG formatting compliance when a PDF document is uploaded.
 If non-compliance is detected, a warning or error message will display that identifies the issue(s).
 Some issues stop document upload (i.e., compliance errors), such as a violation of page length, while others allow document upload to complete (i.e., compliance warnings), such as violations of line spacing.
 For complete information, see the PAPPG, Chapter II.C. proposal preparation instructions and the Automated Compliance Checking of NSF Proposals page.
-If unexpected errors occur when uploading a PDF document, please contact the NSF Help Desk at 1-800-381-1532 for assistance.
+If unexpected errors occur when uploading a PDF document, please contact the NSF IT Service Desk at 1-800-381-1532 for assistance.
 The PDF can be analyzed, and a solution can be identified.
-The NSF Help Desk is available by phone from 7:00 AM to 9:00 PM ET Monday - Friday except federal holidays or via email to rgov@nsf.gov.
+The NSF IT Service Desk is available by phone from 7:00 AM to 9:00 PM ET Monday - Friday except federal holidays or via email to rgov@nsf.gov.

 Which PDF upload document formatting requirements are currently checked in Research.gov?